r00k/blog/_posts/2016-11-17-my-morning-checklist.md

 > Review all projects in Review tab

-I check in on each of my project periodically to make sure a) I'm still going to do it, and b) it has a clear next action.
+I check in on each of my projects periodically to make sure a) I'm still going to do it, and b) it has a clear next action.

 > Switch to Work Hot perspective